FBI witness: Defendants in Arbery killing used racial slurs - NewsBreak

 FBI witness: Defendants in Arbery killing used racial slurs

-Two of the three white men convicted of murdering Ahmaud Arbery repeatedly used racial slurs in text messages and social media posts, including some violent comments by Arbery's shooter about Black people, an FBI witness testified Wednesday in their federal hate crimes trial.
+BRUNSWICK, Ga. — (AP) — Two of the three white men convicted of murdering Ahmaud Arbery repeatedly used racial slurs in text messages and social media posts, an FBI witness testified Wednesday in their federal hate crimes trial.

-FBI intelligence analyst Amy Vaughan led the jury through more than two dozen conversations that Travis McMichael and William “Roddie” Bryan had with others, identified only by their initials, in the months and years before the 25-year-old Black man's killing.
-The FBI wasn’t able to access the phone of Greg McMichael, Travis McMichael's father, because it was encrypted, Vaughan said.
+FBI intelligence analyst Amy Vaughan led the jury through dozens of conversations that Travis McMichael and William “Roddie” Bryan had with others, identified only by their initials, in the months and years before the 25-year-old Black man's killing.
+The FBI wasn’t able to access Greg McMichael’s phone because it was encrypted, Vaughan said.

-All three men were convicted of murder in a Georgia state court last fall.
-Their second trial began Monday in U.S. District Court on hate crime charges.
-Prosecutors say the McMichaels and Bryan violated Arbery's civil rights and targeted him because he was Black.

-The hate crimes trial is being heard by a jury of eight white people, three Black people and one Hispanic person.

-Evidence presented in court Wednesday showed Bryan also used the N-word, but his preferred slur was a derogatory characterization of a Black person's lips.
-Over a number of years, Bryan exchanged racist messages on Martin Luther King Jr. Day that mocked the holiday.
-In messages sent in the days surrounding Arbery's killing, Bryan was upset that his daughter was dating a Black man.
+Bryan also used the N-word, but his preferred slur was one that refers to a derogatory characterization of a Black person's lips, Vaughan said.
+Over a number of years, Bryan exchanged racist messages on Martin Luther King Jr. Day.
+In messages sent in the days surrounding Arbery's killing, Bryan was clearly upset that his daughter was dating a Black man.

 Greg McMichael posted a meme on Facebook in 2016 saying white Irish slaves were treated worse than any race in the U.S. but that the Irish aren't asking for handouts.